saikrishnavadali05/SSSSO-RR-District-Skill-Development-Training/batch3-AI-Course-Overview.md

 ## **120-Hour Certification Program on

-Generative AI & Agentic AI with ML and DL Foundations**
+Generative AI & Agentic AI with ML and DL Foundations for Interviews**

 ---